 FAQs: At home learning

 In response to the global COVID-19 pandemic, we are offering a wider variety of learning options for Horizon families than ever before.
 We understand and value the importance of health, safety and education.
-We are dedicated to supporting our student’s diverse needs and creating a new normal for the 2020/2021 school year.
+We are dedicated to supporting our student’s diverse needs and creating a new normal for the new school year.

 A: Home school uses programming developed, taught and assessed by parents.
 Parents can choose the Alberta curriculum, or create their own.
 The programming has to be approved through the school division, and a teacher will check in twice a year.
 Home school traditionally lasts for the entire school year.